IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* Read **3.
 Prepare the app for deployment**.
 	* Read **4.
 Deploy the app**.

-7. Edit the cloned Hello World sample application in your laptop to have the banking application:
+7. Edit the cloned Hello World sample application in your laptop to integrate the banking application files:
 	* Copy the **js** folder from the banking application to in the *public* folder.
 	* Remove the *public/stylesheets** folder to delete the default CSS style.
 	* Copy the **css** folder from the banking application to in the *public* folder.